ahmadawais/Proposal-Modern-Tooling/README.md

 Hey, folks! 🙌

-The goal behind creating this proposal document is to help convince the WordPress community, core developers, and especially the contributors behind the all new [Twenty-Nineteen](https://github.com/WordPress/twentynineteen/) default WordPress theme to use developer build tooling.
+The goal behind creating this proposal document is to help convince the WordPress community, core developers, and especially the contributors behind the all-new [Twenty-Nineteen](https://github.com/WordPress/twentynineteen/) default WordPress theme to use developer build tooling.
 Which in turn will help modernize

 ## CONTEXT